NREL/HPC/docs/Documentation/Development/Jupyter/index.md

 ## Using Europa

-We run a Jupyterhub server that is available.
+The NREL HPC team runs a Jupyterhub server, called Europa, that is available for internal (NREL) Eagle users only.

+Europa is connected to Eagle's Lustre storage system for access to /projects data.

+A replacement for Europa on Kestrel is in the planning stage.

 ### Europa's Advantages:
     * Fast and easy access